 what will be the trail condition and landscape once it will reopen to the public.

-Where? : Located 1 hr drive south of Sunnyvale (east of Morgan Hill), the park has few entrances, the main one with the ranger station and campsite is at Coe Ranch Visitor Center (end of E. Dunne Ave road).
+The large park has few entrances, the main one with the ranger station, small visitor center, and campsite is at Coe Ranch Visitor Center (end of E. Dunne Ave road).

 Another popular entrance to the parks (popular for mountain bike riders) further south is Hunting Hollow Park entrance (near Coyote Lake Park).

-Far to the south on Hwy 152 there is another park entrance on Kaiser Aetna Rd. that lead to Dowdy Ranch Area Visitor Center (never visit this entrance).
+Far to the south on Hwy 152 there is another park entrance on Kaiser Aetna Rd. that lead to Dowdy Ranch Area Visitor Center (I never visit this entrance).

-Due note 1: The park is mountain bike friendly
+Due note 1: The south section of the park is mountain bike friendly

-Due note 2: Recommended to a nice winter/spring day.
-For most trails, especially deep in the area there is no much shade, not recommended to hot summer days
+Due note 3: For most trails, especially deep in the area there is no much shade, take this into consideration when hiking in hot summer days.

 Recommended trails from Coe Ranch Visitor Center: